 Director of the Afro-American Cultural Center and Assistant Dean of Yale College: Timeica E. Bethel-Macaire ‘11

-While Timeica E. Bethel-Macaire (she/her) began her tenure as Director of the Afro-American Cultural Center at Yale in August 2022, her leadership within The House and Black Yale communities spans fifteen years.
+While Timeica E. Bethel-Macaire (she/her) began her tenure as Director of the Afro-American Cultural Center at Yale in August 2022, her leadership within The House and Black Yale communities spans sixteen years.
 Dean Bethel has deep experience as an active member of The House, both as an undergraduate and an alumna.
 From 2007 to 2011, when she was a student in Yale College, she was heavily involved in many of The House’s student organizations.
 She took on an executive board role with the Black Student Alliance at Yale (BSAY) weeks after arriving as a first-year student, and she served on the BSAY board until she graduated.
 Throughout her four years on campus, she was a leader of multiple House organizations, including the Black Church at Yale (BCAY), the Dominican Students Association (DSA), and the Urban Improvement Corps (UIC).
 For her high level of engagement, she was awarded the inaugural Caroline Jackson Smith House Leadership Award.
 As an alumna, Bethel volunteered to lead the planning of the 50th Anniversary Celebration of the Afro-American Cultural Center as an alumni co-chair.
 Over the five years of planning for that celebration, she collaborated with Yale staff, alumni, and current students to plan and execute the event, which brought together over 600 members of the Yale community.

 Bethel is a lifelong learner and educator.
 She lives by her high school’s slogan, “everything to help; nothing to hinder.”
 She is passionate about educational equity and providing people with the opportunities and resources necessary to be successful.
 Dean Bethel-Macaire earned her B.A. in Sociology from Yale College.